mikaelpac/my-portfolio/README.md

-This is a portfolio site showcasing my work experience
+This is a portfolio site showcasing my work experience.
+This site was made using Nextjs, Typescript, and styled using tailwindcss.